 In 1981, the Board of Directors adopted the Senior Executive Severance Plan (the "Severance Plan").
 The Committee on Compensation and Executive Development and the CEO have the authority to select the participants under the Severance Plan.
 As of December 31, 2005, 28 key executives, including each of the Named Executive Officers, were covered under the Severance Plan.
 For executives covered as of December 10, 2003, the Severance Plan provides that in the event the participant's employment with UTC terminates for any reason (other than death, disability or retirement at or after the normal retirement date) within two years after any change of control of UTC (as defined in the Severance Plan) the participant will receive: (i) a cash payment equal to three times the participant's highest annual compensation (including base salary and incentive compensation) during the preceding three years; (ii) accelerated vesting of all awards outstanding under the Long Term Incentive Plan; (iii) special supplemental retirement benefits determined as if the participant had three years additional credited service under UTC's pension plans as of the date of termination; and (iv) continuation of other fringe benefits or equivalent benefits for a period of three years.
-The Severance Plan provides for a supplemental cash payment to the extent necessary to preserve the level of benefits in the event of the imposition of excise taxes payable by a participant in respect of "excess parachute payments" under the Internal Revenue Code.
-In 2003, the Severance Plan was amended to impose a limitation on benefits.
-As amended, for executives who become covered under the Severance Plan after December 10, 2003, the value of certain benefits under the Severance Plan may not exceed 2.99 times base salary plus bonus.
+The Severance Plan provides for a supplemental cash payment to the extent necessary to preserve the level of benefits in the event of the imposition of excise taxes payable by a participant in respect of "excess parachute payments" under the Severance Plan after December 10, 2003, the value of certain benefits under the Severance Plan may not exceed 2.99 times base salary plus bonus.
 Specifically, the value of lump sum severance payments, periodic cash payments, consulting fees, post-termination employee benefit plan and fringe benefit continuation and additional pension service credit are subject to this limit.
-The
+The value of accelerated vesting under the Long Term Incentive Plan and payments made to offset excise taxes are not subject to the 2.99 times limit.
+Each of

 In addition to the Severance Plan, 28 key executives, including the Named Executive Officers, were eligible as of December 31, 2005 to receive separation benefits at the time of their termination from employment with UTC, subject to certain limited exceptions.
 The value of such separation benefits under this program is up to 2.5 times base salary at the date of separation.
 Benefits are subject to offset against any amounts paid pursuant to the Severance Plan.
 These executives also have a post-retirement life insurance benefit equal to two times age 62 base salary provided through a permanent life insurance policy funded by UTC, except for Mr. David who participates in a prior life insurance program that was terminated for new participants in 1989.
-Under the prior program, instead of a paid-up life insurance policy following retirement, Mr. David will receive fifteen annual payments estimated at \$700,000, the amount required, on an after-tax basis, to fund a post-retirement life insurance benefit equal to seven times base salary.
+Under the prior program, instead of a paid-up life insurance policy following retirement, Mr. David will receive fifteen annual payments estimated at \$700,000, the amount required, on an aftertax basis, to fund a post-retirement life insurance benefit equal to seven times base salary.